Skip to Content

 Being Asexual Doesn’t Make Someone “Broken”

 Within our society where romantic love is considered a life goal, ace people are often invalidated of their identity.
 The concept of a person being happy while also being single goes against the ingrained societal belief that has been around for centuries.
-Those who don’t experience these thoughts tend to struggle to understand their identity.
+Those who don’t experience these thoughts tend to struggle to understand the identity.
 Some may even claim that asexuality doesn’t exist, or that a person is “just confused”.
 Let’s make it clear that if a person doesn’t experience sexual attraction, there isn’t something wrong with them.
 It’s completely natural and is only further testament to the fact that every person has their own unique identity and story.

 To Show Support